Rogério Carvalho Santos: Deputy Mayor for Health

 On 2000, Carvalho was nominated by Aracaju Mayor Marcelo Déda to hold the position.
 During his mandate the city was nominated by the Brazilian Health Minister (Ministério da Saúde (MS).)
 The Best Lifestyle City of Brazil.

 Carvalho setup also the emergency services (SAMU - Serviço de Atendimento Móvel de Urgência) of the city.

 State Surgeon General

-On January, 2006, Carvalho nominated by Governor Marcelo Deda to hold the position of Surgeon General of the State of Sergipe.
+In January 2006, Carvalho nominated by Governor Marcelo Deda to hold the position of Surgeon General of the State of Sergipe.
 In this position, Rogério Carvalho Santos serves as a member of the Governor's Cabinet and as his chief advisor on health policies.
 He also manages an agency that has more than 60,000 employees.
 The agency is responsible for 14 state departments, three Foundations and a board staff that provide the population from the state of Sergipe with health, developmental, mental, rehabilitative, social and other critical services.
 As State Surgeon General, Carvalho is responsible for providing leadership and for overseeing the agency's efforts to promote the health and well-being of the people from the state of Sergipe, particularly those who are most in need and at risk.